This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Where is Trento Italy?

 Trento lies in the Adige Valley and is surrounded by the Dolomite.
-I could see the views of the Dolomite from every street and they are just jaw smacking gorgeous.
+I could see the views of the Dolomite from every street in the city centre and they are just jaw smacking gorgeous.
 It’s what I like to refer to as ‘vieeeeeeeeews’.

-Trento is located in the Adige River Valley and is the capital of the region and of the Autonomous Province of Trento.
+Trento is located in the Adige River Valley and is the capital of the region and of the Autonomous Province of Trento in Northern Italy.

 Formerly part of Austria and Austria-Hungary, it was given to Italy in 1919 after World War I.